-Asian farmers have been covering their fruit for hundreds of years to protect its appearance and to increase the length of time the fruit is on the tree, which makes it sweeter.
+HAWAI'I FRUIT IS IN THE BAG Situation sian farmers have been covering their fruit for hundreds of years to protect its appearance and to increase the length of time the fruit is on the tree, which makes it sweeter.
 The bags, which also guard against pests, come in a variety of sizes and colors with differing light permeability, wax coverings and chemical impregnations.
 They typically have a small wire at the top to ease wrapping and slits in the bottom to drain rainwater.
 Using the experience of the Asian farmers as a model, the Western SARE project team wanted to assess whether using bags to cover Hawai'i fruit could produce similar results.
-Success could not only increase the volume of marketable fruits. using bags might expand the types of fruit that could be marketed beyond those traditionally produced.
-Objectives: 1.
-Investigate the effects of using protective bags on tropical fruit as a means of increasing production and quality and developing new markets for Hawai'i - 2.
-Assess the value of using the covers as an alternative to chemical treatment - 3.
-Measure the economic impact through market development - 4.
-Disseminate results to growers in the islands Actions:
+Success could increase the volume of marketable fruits and may expand the types of fruit that could be marketed beyond those traditionally produced.
+Objectives - Investigate the effects of using protective bags on tropical fruit as a means of increasing production and quality and developing new markets for Hawai'i - Assess the value of using the covers as an alternative to chemical treatment - Measure the economic impact through market development - 4.
+Disseminate results to growers in the islands

-Members of the West Hawai'i Chapter of the Hawai'i Tropical Fruit Growers, the Kona Pacific Farmers Cooperative and Kona Young Farmers were engaged in several tests to determine the best time for bagging.
+Actions Members of the West Hawai'i Chapter of the Hawai'i Tropical Fruit Growers, the Kona Pacific Farmers Cooperative and Kona Young Farmers were engaged in several tests to determine the best time for bagging.
 The main fruits bagged included loquat, white sapote, mango, lychee, figs and rambutan.
-Some collaborators also bagged abiu, pineapple, strawberry guava, tomato, zucchini and eggplant.
-The bags used in the project, make in Nigata, Japan, are typically used to cover apples.
-Asian pear, loguat, peaches, grapes and mango to control ripening time, achieve the desired color and prevent pests.
+Some collaborators